Neil Edwards was born and raised in Bangor, North Wales and joined the Army on the 24 of November 2003, three days after his 24 birthday.

 Following 12 months with C Coy, on returning to the UK he then participated in an overseas exercise with 4 PARA in the Czech Republic earning Czech wings, Neil then returned to his Battalion and went on to do the Machine Guns Cadre.
 After completion of the course, he spent the next 18 months in the Machine Guns Platoon also deploying to Oman in March 2006 on Exercise Desert Eagle to conduct pre-Afghanistan deployment training.
 In 2006, Neil was attached to A Coy 3 PARA for Op Herrick IV.

-Four months into the tour, on 27 July 2006 during a routine foot patrol in Sangin, I was shot in the upper left leg sustaining heavy blood loss, with severe injuries which risked the loss of my leg.
-My Section Commander Brian Budd VC helped save my life that day.
+Four months into the tour, on 27 July 2006 during a routine foot patrol in Sangin, Neil was shot in the upper left leg sustaining heavy blood loss, with severe injuries which risked the loss of the leg.
+His Section Commander Bryan Budd VC helped saved his life that day.
 One month later, Cpl Budd was Killed In Action whilst once again acting as the courageous leader that he was, and again saving more lives in his selfless act of courage.
 Neil recalls:

 Profile photo taken in the grounds at Headley Court, 2008

 The Daily Mail website account of the Headley Court expedition to Mount Kenya

 Created with information and imagery kindly supplied by Neil EdwardsRead More